ScaLoRA: Optimally Scaled Low-Rank Adaptation for Efficient High-Rank Fine-Tuning: Numerical tests

 Next, Figure~\ref{fig:overhead} depicts the fine-tuning time (minutes) and memory cost (GB) of ScaLoRA(-I) with other alternatives, where the vertical axes start from nonzero values for better visual comparison.
 It is clear that MoRA, HiRA and ScaLoRA necessitate $50\%+$ time compared to LoRA, on par with our analysis in Section~\ref{sec:ScaLoRA}.
 Moreover, MoRA and HiRA require 1.08 and 7.83 GB extra memory in comparison to LoRA, while ScaLoRA(-I) merely leads to a negligible growth of 0.01 GB.
-Additionally, ScaLoRA-I showcases superior scalability in both time and space, which add marginally to LoRA with $r=4$, and outperforms LoRA with $r=32$.
+Additionally, ScaLoRA-I showcases superior scalability in both time and space comparable to LoRA-GA and ReLoRA, which add marginally to LoRA with $r=4$, and outperforms LoRA with $r=32$.
+In practice, an appropriate choice of $I$ can provide a favorable balance between efficiency and convergence.
+An ablation test on the effect of varying $I$ is presented in Appendix~\ref{app-sec:ablation-I}.